 7. Cava Grande – Avola

-This is one of Sicily’s best kept secrets!
+This is one of Sicily’s best-kept secrets!
 This fantastic natural reserve is a great alternative to a day at a beach – if you can find it!
-This canyon is a system of fresh water ponds and waterfalls 507 meters down from the viewpoint and point of arrival at the top of the gorge.
-Beware you must be physically fit to visit here as its a long walk down a uneven dirt path and an even harder trek back up!
+This canyon is a system of freshwater ponds and waterfalls 507 meters down from the viewpoint and point of arrival at the top of the gorge.
+Beware you must be physically fit to visit here as it’s a long walk down an uneven dirt path and an even harder trek back up!
 (You’ll see what I mean when you look at the picture below!)
 There are no services once you get to the bottom so make sure you take plenty of water and food with you if you plan on spending the day there.
-There is parking available at the site and it is advised to bring water shoes as some of the rocks are rough on the feet.
-Oh and the water is freezing!
+There is parking available on the site and it is advised to bring water shoes as some of the rocks are rough on the feet.
+Oh, and the water is freezing!

 I debated whether to include this in the top ten or not.
 Just 5km north of Catania and a short drive from Taormina the town of Acireale doesn’t really offer anything unique in terms of architecture or atmosphere than any other small Sicilian towns nearby.
-However this small town has become famous for its carnival.
+However, this small town has become famous for its carnival.
 It is one of Sicily’s most spectacular cultural events and one of the largest & most frequented carnivals in Italy.
-With its dizzying array of floats, dancing schools, concerts and confetti parades not to mention lashings of food and wine, the Carnevale di Acireale offers fun for all the family and a fascinating insight into how Sicilians have a good time!
-The carnival normally runs around January – February or March however we visited in August for Notte Bianca (its a night when all the shops in Acireale and other towns stay open until midnight) and they had the floats and carnival then.
-If you plan on visiting to see the carnival I would check out Acireale Commune Page via Google first!
+With its dizzying array of floats, dancing schools, concerts, and confetti parades not to mention lashings of food and wine, the Carnevale di Acireale offers fun for all the family and a fascinating insight into how Sicilians have a good time!
+The Carnival normally runs around January – February or March, however, we visited in August for Notte Bianca (it’s a night when all the shops in Acireale and other towns stay open until midnight) and they had the floats and carnival then.
+If you plan on visiting to see the carnival I would check out Acireale Carnival page.